iqrfsdk/iot-starter-kit/workshops/HANDS-ON-IQRF-IOT.md

 - Download MQTT Paho [client](https://eclipse.org/paho/clients/tool/) for Win/Linux
 - Connect Paho client to your Mosquitto broker on the UP
-- Use prepared json examples to communicate with IQRF sensors and actuators
+- Use prepared JSON examples to communicate with IQRF sensors and actuators
 - Try your own DPA [commands](http://www.iqrf.org/DpaTechGuide/)

 ## Test MQ channel